Scottish Heroine Turned Loyalist

 Tour: Tory War

 The last 3/10th of a mile to the coordinates on Lovin Hill Road is gravel.
 Park by the bridge over Cheek’s Creek.
 Although the homesite is owned by the Forest Service, there are no trails or markers to guide you there.

 Perhaps the most famous celebrity in Revolutionary North Carolina was not a military or political leader, nor a Patriot.
 Flora MacDonald was known throughout the British realm when she landed in the province.
 Many Scots had hoped for the return of a Scottish King to the British throne years after the death of King James II in 1701.
 In 1745 James’ grandson Charles, called “Bonnie Prince Charlie,” arrived in Scotland from exile in France to try.
 This resulted in the resounding defeat of the Scottish Highlanders at the Battle of Culloden Moor the next year.
 (These events will sound familiar to fans of the Outlander books and TV series.)

 MacDonald helped Charles escape by dressing him up as her servant “Betty Burke” and traveling to the Isle of Skye, where he took a boat back to France.
 MacDonald was arrested and imprisoned in the Tower of London, but she had so charmed the soldiers transporting her, they requested clemency.
 She spent most of two years under house arrest before being released without trial.

 The celebrated English author Samuel Johnson visited the MacDonalds in 1773 with his now equally famous biographer James Boswell, spending the night in the bed Charles had used.
 He described her as “‘a little woman of genteel appearance, and uncommonly mild and well-bred…’”

-Financial problems drove Flora and her husband, Allan, to immigrate, landing in Wilmington in August 1774 to join family west of the Cross Creek (now Fayetteville) region.
+Financial problems drove Flora and her husband, Allan, to immigrate and join family west of the Cross Creek (now Fayetteville) region.
 She explained in a letter two years before that “‘we lost almost our whole Stock of cattle and horses; we lost within these three years, three hundred and seventy heads, so that we have hardly what will pay our Creditors…” In another letter seeking help for older sons she planned to leave behind, she signed off with “‘the prayers of an old distressed woman (once known to the world)…”